Senior Managers Regime

-The Senior Managers and Certification Regime (SM&CR) apply to the United Kingdom banking sector since March 2016 and dual-regulated insurers since December 2018.
+The Senior Managers and Certification Regime (SM&CR) applies to the United Kingdom banking sector since March 2016 and to dual-regulated insurers since December 2018.
 SM&CR has been put in place to reduce financial service consumer harm and strengthen market integrity by making individuals accountable for their conduct and competence.
 The FCA describes SM&CR as an opportunity for financial institutes to establish healthy cultures and effective governance by encouraging individual accountability and setting standards for personal conduct.

 Background

-The SM&CR legislation was formed in response to the 2008 banking crisis and significant conduct failings such as the manipulation of LIBOR.
+The SM&CR legislation was formed in response to the 2008 financial crisis and significant conduct failings such as the Libor scandal.
 UK Parliament passed the proposed legislation in December 2013, leading to the FCA and Prudential Regulation Authority (PRA) applying the legislation to the banking sector from March 2016.
 Parliament made further legislative changes in May 2016, extending the regime to all FSMA authorised firms.
 SM&CR replaced the preceding Approved Persons Regime.